 Chris Farrell happy to adapt and switch as long as he plays

-Power that the Munster man offers can be a vital asset for this Ireland team going forward
+Power the Munster man offers can be a vital asset for Ireland going forward

-Chris Farrell of Ireland takes on Huw Jones and Sam Johnson of Scotland during the Six Nations clash at Murrayfield.
-Photo: David Rogers/Getty Images
+Ireland’s Chris Farrell takes on Huw Jones and Sam Johnson of Scotland during the Six Nations clash at Murrayfield.
+Photograph: David Rogers/Getty Images

 His presence at inside centre could provide the ideal foil to Ringrose’s gliding abilities.
 When every other combination has been looked at, Farrell warms to the idea.